vanwagon/School-Personal-Projects-Dump/README.md

 hello world!
-This is my personal portfolio.
+This is my (mostly schoolwork) portfolio.
+This is outdated and archived, so to see my latest projects head over to my profile.

 LinkedIn: https://www.linkedin.com/in/williamlanvan/